HumanCellAtlas/data-store/README.md

 Tests also use data from the data-bundle-examples subrepository.
 Run: `git submodule update --init`

+#### Environment Variables

+Environment variables are required for test and deployment.
+The required environment variables and their default values are in the file `environment` To customize the values of these environment variables:

+1. Copy `environment.local.example` to `environment.local`
+2. Edit `environment.local` to add custom entries that override the default values in `environment`

+Run `source environment`  now and whenever these environment files are modified.

 #### Configuring cloud-specific access credentials

 **AWS**: Follow the instructions in